Oracle Testing

 Contributing data

-Locale coverage grows when contributors run the oracle capture flow on their own Excel installations.
+Locale coverage grows when contributors run the oracle capture flow on their own Excel installations and donate the resulting goldens.
 The same workbook can be captured on win-365-ja_JP, mac-365-ja_JP, and other profiles, expanding what the engine can validate against.
 See Oracle contribution for the capture flow.

 Read next